StratoDem/strato-query/docs/vba-examples.md

     `querySeniorMedianHouseholdIncomeMetro = dataResults("data")(1)("median_val")`

     where `median_val` is whatever the metric name returned is
-27. Add one more line of code to the “writeLocationData” below where we wrote our previous new query calls for mile-radius-defined market areas:
+27. Add one more line of code to the `writeLocationData` below where we wrote our previous new query calls for mile-radius-defined market areas:

     `Worksheets("Output").Cells(firstLocationRowNumber + 3, 13).Value = querySeniorMedianHouseholdIncomeMetro(cbsaCode, 2019)`